jmtgo/strong-coupling-constant/README.md

 - [CT10nlo0ii] = CT10 for the ii value of as.
 - [CT14nlo0ii] = CT14 for the ii value of as.

+The average values for some as values were calculated for NNPDF, and stored in yNN:
+-[NN30_0iii_jk] = for NNPDF30 as = iii (118 so far), k = jet number.